v-las/Git_HTTP_Practice/README.md

 	Good day.

-	There will be training repository within my personal practice and homeworks.
+	There will be training repository within my personal practice and Homeworks.
 	I'm working in cmnder.